ietf-wg-cellar/flac-specification/flac.md

 0b1011  | 96 kHz
-0b1100  | uncommon sample rate in kHz stored as an 8-bit number 0b1101  | uncommon sample rate in Hz stored as a 16-bit number 0b1110  | uncommon sample rate in Hz divided by 10 as a 16-bit number 0b1111  | invalid
+0b1100  | uncommon sample rate in kHz stored as an 8-bit number 0b1101  | uncommon sample rate in Hz stored as a 16-bit number 0b1110  | uncommon sample rate in Hz divided by 10, stored as a 16-bit number 0b1111  | invalid

 ### Channels bits